Delayed Puberty in Boys and Girls (aka Late Bloomers)

 During this period, growth of the reproductive organs occurs.
 By the end, boys and girls are capable of reproduction.

 The timing of puberty is different for each child and relies mostly on their genetic make-up.
-In other words, if you were a late bloomer, for instance, there’s a good chance your child will be, too.
+In other words, if there’s a family history of delayed puberty, like you were a late bloomer, for instance, there’s a good chance your child will be, too.
 Likewise, the tendency is the same for early puberty.

 [Related] When Do Boys Stop Growing?